13 Reasons Why Bloodleaf Plant is Wilting and Drooping Leaves (with Remedies)

 How to fix it

-Pot the Bloodleaf Plant in good quality soil; a loose, free-draining soil that is rich in organic matter is ideal.
-A blend of 2 parts of all purpose potting mix and 1 part perlite is perfect for this plant.
+Pot the Bloodleaf Plant in a loose, free-draining soil that is rich in organic matter.
+A blend of 2 parts of aotting mix and 1 part perlite is perfect for this plant.

-Overfeeding your Bloodleaf Plant will cause the roots to die due to fertilizer burn.
-When the roots die, they cannot take up water to the leaves.
-Since the leaves will lose water at a greater rate than it is being replaced, they will begin to wilt and droop.
+Excess salts in the soil will cause the roots to die due to fertilizer burn.
+Thus, they cannot take up water to the leaves.
+As such, the leaves will lose water at a greater rate than it is being replaced.
+Therefore, they begin to wilt and droop.

 How to fix it